Enrique Pieretto: Professional career

+He became Glasgow Warrior No. 313 on his debut on 28 August 2020 against Edinburgh at Murrayfield Stadium.
+He won the Most Improved Player award in the season 2020-21.

+He joined New South Wales Waratahs on loan in May 2024.

+He joined French club Provence Rugby in September 2024.

+International career

 Having played rugby from a young age, Pieretto was selected for the Argentina under-19's team in 2013 to face neighbouring sides Uruguay U19, Chile U19 and Brazil U19.
 Enrique played in all 3 matches, scoring a try against Brazil on 21 September.
 In 2014, he was selected for the Pumitas for the 2014 IRB Junior World Championship in New Zealand.
 He played in the 'big games' against Australia and England, but the team failed to win either game.
 He started in the Semifinals of the 9–12th place play-offs against Fiji, but did not make an appearance in the 9th place game against Scotland.

 In January 2016, Pieretto was called up to the senior side for the 2016 Americas Rugby Championship, where he made an appearance in 4 of the uncapped games.
-He was part of the training group contingent at the Jaguares in the 2016 Super Rugby season, but despite this made 8 appearances for the Super Rugby side.
 He made his international debut for the Pumas on 4 June 2016, starting against Chile in the 2016 Sudamérica Rugby Cup.
 He was called up to the senior squad for their 2-test series against France and a test against Italy, coming off the bench against Italy and in the second test against France.
 He was later called up for the 2016 Rugby Championship.